hk0thari/Turtle-Spiral-Screensaver/README.md

 This is a screensaver made using turtle!
-The screensaver will run in full-screen with black background and white spirals (can be configured!)
+Originally made as a school project in 2023 The screensaver will run in full-screen with black background and white spirals (can be configured!)
 There are two ways to use it: